10 Best Day Trips From Milan, Italy - Updated 2023

 You can travel by bus, train, car, or airplane from Milan to Florence.
 As soon as you’re done shopping and buying keepsakes from top Italian brands, take whatever mode of transportation is available.
 For the meantime, leave Dolce & Gabbana, Marco Rambaldi, Giorgio Armani, Prada, and Versace behind.
 Michelangelo, Botticelli, Brunelleschi, Giotto, and other Renaissance masters are waiting for you in Florence.

-If you’re more of a foodie than an art scholar, Florentine cuisine is worth making the trip for.
+If you’re more of a foodie than an art scholar, Florentine cuisine is worth the excursion from Milan.
 Florence may be clothed in the past, but it has something wonderful to offer tourists of all ages.

 Florence Full-Day Sightseeing Tour by Train from Milan